mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 the "Correlate 0 and 180" algorithm will not be available for the reconstruction.

 A new 180 projection can be loaded with the :code:`Load 180 degree projection` option.
 This will override any already loaded 180 projection.
-This option will only work correctly with a stack loaded through the :ref:`Load dataset` method.
+This option will only work correctly with a stack loaded through the :ref:`load-dataset` method.

 Saving
 ------